rangle/test-automation/frameworks/cypress/README.md

 # Usage

+This test framework relies on the Todos application co-located in this repo being set up locally on your machine.
+See the [root README]('../../README.md) for instructions.
+Once the app dev server has been started, you can proceed with the below steps

 ```
-Ensure that the dev server is running for the Todos sample application
 yarn install (or npm install)
 yarn test (or npm test)
 ```

 After running `yarn test` a Cypress application window should be launched, with a list of test spec files.
-Any of these can be clicked, to open and execute them in a Chrome browser.
+Any of these can be clicked, which will then open that specific spec file in the Cypress test runner, which is a modified Chrome instance

 # Project structure
 ### `cypress/fixtures`